-Jersey Paranormal Investigations (JPI) strives to utilize its members’ thirty (30) plus years of experience in the paranormal investigation field to aid those in need: anyone who may be affected by spirit activity in their lives, homes or businesses.
-By applying a methodology that combines science as well as the spiritual, JPI will work tirelessly to provide answers and understanding to each and every client through substantial evidence.
+Jersey Paranormal Investigations (JPI) strives to utilize its members’ thirty (30) plus years of combined experience in the paranormal field to aid those in need: anyone who may be affected by spirit activity in their lives, homes or businesses.
+By applying a methodology that combines science as well as the spiritual, JPI works tirelessly to provide answers and understanding to each and every client.
 Our expertise is always without judgment, our services are free and our investigators will treat your person(s) and property with the utmost honesty, respect, integrity and professionalism.

 JPI's members have developed and maintained a good working relationship with many of our local historic societies in efforts to bring much needed funds and awareness of sites that have become overgrown, abandoned, or just neglected.
 The Northeastern states are filled with history and some locations are very well known and protected (such as the Gettysburg National Military Park, Lucy The Margate Elephant, the Albert Einstein and Grover Cleveland homes in Mercer County, Boxwood Hall, and of course, The Cape May Historic District).
-However, there are so many other locations the public really doesn't know much about... such as family of Abraham Lincoln buried in Robbins Burial Ground (Assunpink Wildlife Preserve), General Ulysses S. Grant's family home on Wood Street in Burlington, NJ, Mercer County Historic Cemetery in Trenton, NJ, Hugg-Harrison House in Camden County, NJ just to name a few.
+However, there are so many other locations the public really doesn't know much about... such as family of Abraham Lincoln is buried in Robbins Burial Ground (Assunpink Wildlife Preserve), General Ulysses S. Grant's family home located on Wood Street in Burlington, NJ, the Mercer County Historic Cemetery in Trenton, NJ just to name a few.
+Unfortunately, the circa 1764 Hugg-Harrison House in Camden County, NJ was demolished despite efforts to raise money to have the house moved.

 Shining a Light on the Paranormal